Undefeated: From Basketball to Battle

 Best Selling Author

 James L. “Jim” Noles, Jr., is a founding partner of the law firm Barze Taylor Noles Lowther LLC in Birmingham, Alabama.
 An Army brat and former Army officer, he is a graduate of the United States Military Academy at West Point and the University of Texas School of Law.
 To date, his books have covered a variety of non-fiction subjects and his articles have appeared in publications ranging from the New York Times to Smithsonian Air & Space.
 Jim resides in Mountain Brook, Alabama, with his wife Elizabeth and sons James and John.
-He is the vice-chairman of the Board of Directors of the Mountain Brook Library Foundation, is a former chairman of the Board of Directors of the Alabama Humanities Foundation, and is the immediate past chairman of the Board of Trustees of the Alabama School of Fine Arts.
+He is the immediate past chairman of the Board of Directors of the Mountain Brook Library Foundation, a former chairman of the Board of Directors of the Alabama Humanities Foundation, a former chairman of the Board of Trustees of the Alabama School of Fine Arts, and a member of the Executive Committee of the Leukemia & Lymphoma Society’s Light the Night Campaign for Alabama.

 Mighty By Sacrifice: The Destruction Of An American Bomber Squadron, August 29, 1944